Fit-Yonder/Fit-Yonder.github.io/index.md

 This milestone started on Jan 31, 2017 and ended on Feb 2, 2017.

-The goal of Milestone 2 was to implement the data model: the underlying set of Mongo Collections and the operations upon them that would support the BowFolio application.
+The goal of Milestone 2 was to implement the data model: the underlying set of Mongo Collections and the operations upon them that would support the  application.
 We implemented the data model as a set of Javascript classes.
 The BaseCollection class provides common fields and operations.
 The ProfileCollection and InterestCollection classes inherit from BaseCollection and provide the persistent data structures useful for BowFolios.

 Also in this milestone, we implemented a set of mocha tests for the data model classes.
 These tests make sure we can create, manipulate, and delete the data model documents successfully.
 These tests are documented above.